adiredri/Deep-Learning-Project/MileStone3/README.md

 ---

 ### Experiment 3 – Fine-Tuned Backbone + Augmentation + Dropout
+**Goal:**
-**Goal:** Unlock the full potential of the backbone with regularization
+Unlock the full potential of the backbone with regularization.

 **Setup:**
-- Unfreeze all ResNet-50 layers
-- Add Dropout(p=0.5) before the final layer
-- Use same augmentations as Exp.
-2
+Unfreeze all ResNet-50 layers.
+Add Dropout (p = 0.5) before the final layer.
+Use the same augmentations as in Experiment 2.

 **Results:**
 - Accuracy: 73.78%